The Department of Anthropology only has fall admissions:

 In order to be accepted into the UNT Master’s Program in Applied Anthropology, applicants must submit two separate applications.
 This page provides an overview; for more detail, see our step-by-step Application Checklist.

 Applicants must apply to and be accepted by UNT's Toulouse Graduate School.
-Applicants must have at least a 3.0 GPA on the last 60 undergraduate semester hours on the bachelor’s degree, or at least a 3.4 on a completed master’s degree, to receive unconditional admission to graduate school.
-Applicants who have a GPA between 3.0 and 2.8 on the last 60 hours of the bachelor’s degree, or an overall undergraduate GPA between 2.6 and 2.8, or between a 3.4 and 3.0 GPA on a completed master’s degree, may be considered by individual review for provisional admission.
+Applicants typically have a 3.0 GPA or higher on the last 60 undergraduate semester hours from their bachelor’s degree, or at least a 3.4 on a completed master’s degree.
+Applicants with lower GPAs may be considered by individual review for provisional admission.

 Applicants should send all required documentation directly to the Toulouse Graduate School.

 International applicants must apply through the International Studies Office rather than the Toulouse Graduate School.
 Please review the International Studies Office website for more information about degree equivalencies, English requirements, and the application process.
 Apply early to allow for extra time for the processing of this paperwork.

 In addition, applicants must also apply to and be accepted by the Department of Anthropology.
 Applicants should send all required documentation directly to the Department of Anthropology.